Task Description: Cross-Level Semantic Similarity

 David Jurgens, Mohammad Taher Pilehvar, and Roberto Navigli

-- Training data released: refer to the Data page!
+- Test data released: refer to the Data page!

 Semantic similarity is an essential component of many applications in Natural Language Processing (NLP).
 This task provides an evaluation for semantic similarity across different sizes of text, which we refer to as lexical levels.
 Unlike prior SemEval tasks on textual similarity that have focused on comparing similar-sized texts, this task evaluates the case where larger text must be compared to smaller text.
 Specifically, this task encompasses four semantic similarity comparisons: